 Queen butterfly caterpillars(Danaus gilippus) are orange with black stripes and grow to be about 1 inch long.
 The queen butterfly is a type of pierid in the family known as Nymphalidae.
 As they grow, they shed their skin four times before pupating.

-When fully grown, their wingspan can reach up to 4 inches.
-Queen butterflies feed on grape vines, tomatoes, eggplants, pepper plants, morning glory flowers, and many more.
+When fully grown, queen butterflies can reach up to 4 inches in wingspan.
+They feed on grape vines, tomatoes, eggplants, pepper plants, morning glory flowers, and many other plants.

-Their larvae will only eat one plant or plant family at a time because it needs a lot of nutrients for development.
+Their larvae will only eat one plant or plant family at a time because they need a lot of nutrients for development.
 The queen butterfly has two life stages: larva and adult.

 8. Cinnabar Caterpillar